-Stour Space located in the East End of London, is a venue that offers exhibition, performing and creative arts space, a shop and a café.
-It works with enterprises and represents the local neighbourhood community.
+Stour Space located in the East End of London, is a venue that offers exhibition, performing and creative arts spaces, a shop, and a café.
+It works with enterprises and represents the local neighborhood community.
 Opened in 2009, Stour Space was previously an unused 19th Century Warehouse.
+L

-If you google this venue’s address, it looks like an interesting set of puzzles or decisions in how to get there.
-You can see Hackney Wick station is the most direct way, and the option taken on this little trip.
+If you google this venue’s address, it does indeed look to be an interesting set of puzzles or decisions in how to get there.
+Hackney Wick station is the most direct way, and the option taken on this little trip.

-It is well worth making the trip to Hackney Wick via overground.
-It gives you an eerie sense of the expanse of land space that needed to be cleared in order to house the Olympic stadium and Queen Elizabeth Park.
+Traveling the Overground, is quite a pleasant experience, closing in on Hackney Wick, It gives you an eerie sense of the expanse of land space that was cleared in order to house the Olympic stadium and the Queen Elizabeth Park.

 The short walk from Hackney Wick station to Stour space gives you in one sense a sense of baron uncertainty.
 However, the nostalgia of the deserted part of old London is worth it for the stunning view across the canal of the Olympic stadium.
 A postcard view of the old countryside, modern monument, previous industry current enterprise all in one small snapshot.

 Now there are little bridges and many walks you could take.
 The Graffiti is in parts quite impressive, with some typical humor as well as the art on show.
 Those who remember the 1980s, or have been to France might recall in fondness or disspear at just how much street art is on show.